Tantus Ringo review: huge butt plug used vaginally

 From my experience with plugs used vaginally, I’d say the following features are useful for a pussy plug.
 I’ve included examples of different sizes up to 2″ wide, which is quite a bit bigger than pretty much any set of kegel balls you could find.
 I’ve bolded my top picks.

 1 Round and bulbous

 If you’re already comfortable with vaginal penetration, you might not need a slow, tapered entry.
-A bulbous tip is easy for me to take and less likely to poke my cervix, so I’d prefer that the entry is a little blunter.
+A bulbous tip is easy for me to take and less likely to poke my cervix, so I’d prefer that the entrance is a little blunter.

 As well, bulbous shapes in a rigid material like steel are especially conducive to intense G-spot stimulation, should I thrust the toy.